ericdmg/flappy-bird/README.md

 # flappy-bird
-implementing a flappy bird-esque game using html, css, and javascript
+implementing a flappy bird-esque game using html, css, and javascript.
+2020.